samme/phaser-debug-object/README.md

   boldLabel: true,
   color:     'white', // 'auto' to color by value type
   filter:    null,    // (val, key) -> true (include) or false (skip)
-  keys:      null,    // ['key', …] : Include only these keys
+  keys:      null,    // ['key', …] : Include only these keys.
+You can get non-enumerable and inherited properties this way.
   label:     null,    // Printed at top
   precision: 2,       // Number precision (decimal digits)
   sort:      false    // Sort by key